Another Word For GASLIGHTING

 sarcasm

-Noun : (uncountable) Use of acerbic language to mock or convey contempt, often using irony and (in speech) often marked by overemphasis and a sneering tone of voice.
+Noun : (uncountable) Use of acerbic language to mock or convey contempt, often using verbal irony and (in speech) often marked by overemphasis and sneering.

 false accusation of rape

-Noun : A false accusation of rape happens when a person says they have been raped when no rape has occurred.
+Noun : A false accusation of rape happens when a person states that they or another person have been raped when no rape has occurred.

 hyperbole